About Housing at CUA

 Housing Services Websites

-Move-in Services (including MicroFridge rentals, carpet sales, linen sales, shipping & storage services)
+Move-in Services (including MicroFridge rentals, linen sales, shipping & storage services)

 Services (cable, internet, and laundry)